Oliver Buchmueller

 Oliver Buchmueller is a scientist and professor of physics at the Faculty of Natural Science, Imperial College London.
 Buchmueller is presently serving as one of the lead scientists on the Compact Muon Solenoid experiment at CERN’s Large Hadron Collider, the principal investigator of the Atom Interferometer Observatory and Network and also one of the lead authors at Atomic Experiment for Dark Matter and Gravity Exploration in Space (AEDGE).
-Previously he has been associated with ALPEH experiment at CERN’s LEP collider and the BaBar experiment at SLAC.
+Previously he has been associated with the ALEPH experiment at CERN’s LEP collider and the BaBar experiment at SLAC.
 Buchmueller was among the group of scientists responsible for the discovery of Higgs Boson particle at the LHC, CERN and later in the scientific exploration to find the traces of dark matter through the LHC.

 Biography

 Following support from the Landesgraduiertenförderung, Baden-Württemberg (Scholarship) and Graduiertenkolleg Heidelberg (Scholarship), Buchmueller received his doctorate from Heidelberg University in 1999.
 From 1999 to 2001 he was a CERN fellow at the ALEPH Experiment studying properties of the Z and W Bosons and in 2001 he joined SLAC as a research associate to work on the BABAR experiment.
 He returned to CERN in 2004 as research staff member of the organization making important contributions to the construction, commissioning, and physics exploitation of the CMS experiment.
 He has been associated with Imperial College of London since 2009 as a professor.